alejandroaguilardev/travel-system-client/README.md

 - **React Router DOM**: A library for handling navigation in React applications.
 - **Zustand**: A minimalistic state management library for React applications.

+- **RECAPTCHA V3** Google reCAPTCHA V3 is a service that helps protect websites from spam and abuse.
+Unlike previous versions, it relies on risk analysis to determine if a request is from a human or a bot.
+It provides a risk score for each request, allowing you to make decisions based on this score, such as allowing access, showing a CAPTCHA challenge, or blocking the request.
+This is useful for protecting forms, user registrations, comments, and other areas from malicious or unwanted activities.

+- **@react-pdf/renderer**  is a library that allows you to generate PDF documents using React components.
+It enables you to create PDFs with a declarative approach, similar to how you build user interfaces with React.
+This library is useful for generating dynamic PDF documents from React applications, such as invoices, reports, or any other printable content.

 ## Best Practices and Patterns